cessda/cessda.cdc.userguide/new-endpoint.md

 ---
-title: Adding a new endpoint
+title: Providing metadata to the CDC
 parent: Home
 has_children: false
 is_hidden: false